markrickert/cryptohopper-dashboard-watchlist/README.md

 # Installation:

-1. Read and understand that this script is doing.
+1. Read and understand exactly what this script is doing.
 2. Install a userscript extension in your browser like [TamperMonkey](https://www.tampermonkey.net/).
 3. Click on the Tampermonkey browser extension and select `Create a new script...`
 4. Copy the script in this repository and paste it into the new user script.
 5. Save the new user script.
 6. Navigate to your Cryptohopper dashboard.
+7. 🤖💰🚀🌖

 # Editing the script's behavior: